DOFLinx/docs/docs/getting-started/08_Starting_it_up.md

 Set and Forget | Launch Before
 ---|---
-One setup, as designed and tested | The process is not running when you use other programs No need to start and stop processes | Invites timing issues as DOFLinx may not be ready Can use different colour sets for Pinball FX2 / 3 | Ability to use attract mode |
+One setup, as designed and tested | The process is not running when you use other programs No need to start and stop processes |
+Can use different colour sets for Pinball FX2 / 3 |
+Ability to use attract mode |
+No timing hassles that can occur when you stop and start DOFLinx | Needed to show MAME marquees from the menu on Pixelcade or DMD via DOF2DMD |

 Regardless of the mode, you may want to consider the mix of programs you have running that are trying to control your devices.
 Too many things